There are over 3 million migrant women in Australia

 Councils look after the needs of a city or local community.
 Council representatives are called aldermen or councillors.
 Council meetings are usually open to the public.

 Local government responsibilities include: local road maintenance, garbage collection, building regulations, public health and community facilities such as swimming pools.
-The ACT does not have local councils.
+The ACT does not have local councils, the functions of a local council fall under the Legislative Assembly.